 We provide a therapeutic service for children and young people affected by domestic violence.
-This is free for children and young people aged between three and 17 years, who live in the London Boroughs of Hammersmith and Fulham, Hounslow, Ealing and Wandsworth.
+This is for children and young people aged between three and 17 years.

 Our service aims to lessen the impacts of domestic violence.
 Research has shown that the impact of domestic abuse on children is considerable, and can be as serious as the impact on children who have been directly abused.
 We offer children and young people a safe, consistent and confidential space to work through their difficult experiences and feelings.